qualabs/video-headline/CONTRIBUTING.md

 1. Create a symbolic link to the appropriate Docker Compose file (`docker-compose.dev.yml` or `docker-compose.prod.yml`) for your environment using the following command `ln -s docker-compose.dev.yml docker-compose.yml`.
 2. Run `docker-compose up`.
+3. Go to `http://localhost:8010/admin` and log in with the superuser credentials created in the AWS Configuration deploy step.

+**Optional**: If you want to create another superuser:

-3. Run `docker exec -it video-hub bash` to access the video-hub container.
+1. Run `docker exec -it video-hub bash` to access the video-hub container.
-4. Create a superuser for admin access running `python manage.py createsuperuser`.
+2. Create a superuser for admin access running `python manage.py createsuperuser`.
-5. Go to `http://localhost:8010/admin` and log in with the superuser credentials.

 ### How to build the player

-In Videoheadline we use the playerReact component to play the videos.
+In Videoheadline we use the playerReact component for video playback.
 This component is built using React and it is compiled to a CSS and JS file that are used in the Django template that renders the player.
 If you need to make changes to the player, you need to follow the steps below to build the player and test it in Videoheadline.

 #### Steps to create a new version of the Videoheadline playerReact:

-1. Make the changes and compile using npm run build.
+1. Make the changes and compile using `npm run build` inside playerReact folder.
-2. Copy the compiled CSS and JS to player/static/player/css and player/static/player/js, respectively.
+2. Replace the compiled CSS and JS files in player/static/player/css and player/static/player/js, respectively.
-3. Delete the old CSS and JS files in player/static/player/css and player/static/player/js.
-4. In the player/templates/player/index.html template, change the names of the CSS and JS files to which the template points.
+3. In the player/templates/player/index.html template, change the names of the CSS and JS files to which the template points.
-5. Test in Videoheadline to ensure that the player is working correctly.
+4. Test in Videoheadline to ensure that the player is working correctly.

 ### How to run the tests